MEwers96/ReviveTheCulling/R&D/all_known_packets.md

 1. 03 - length of payload in hex (3 in int)
 2. 000000 - padding?
 3. 7881 - seqeuence number in payload (The packet ID/Number assigned to it)
-4. 01 - main payload (sequecne + payload = 3 int or '0x03' bytes long)
+4. 01 - main payload (sequence + payload = 3 int or '0x03' bytes long)
 5. 000000000000000000 - more padding?
 6. 6e105737.......00 - unsure of the rest, may be HMAC encryption stuff.